(formerly known as Darapsa moorei)

 (Photo: courtesy of Glenn White, Townsville, Queensland).

 Most instars of this caterpillar are green with a brown backward curving tailhorn, and a pair of white or red and yellow dorso-lateral stripes.
 Different instars have various coloured markings along the sides, including a blue eyespot each side of the metathorax.
+The spiracles are small and dark, each with a vague pale halo.
 The final instar is a blotchy pale reddish-brown.